MonaMohamed/Problem-Solving/README.md

 Given two strings, return true if they are one edit away from each other,else return false.<br/>
 An edit is insert/replace/delete a character. <br/>
 Ex. {"abc","ab"}->true, {"abc","adc"}->true, {"abc","cab"}->false
+#### 6 - String Compression
+Implement a method to perform basic string compression using the counts of repeated characters. <br/>
+For example, the string aabcccccaaa would become a2b1c5a3.<br/>
+If the compressed string would not become smaller than the original string, your method should return the original string.<br/>
+You can assume the string has only uppercase and lowercase letters (a-z).